Institute for Astronomy

 At the Institute for Astronomy, we study every astronomical scale from the solar system up to the large-scale structure of the Universe.

-On our PhD project page, you'll find the wide range of PhD projects that are on offer for entry in September 2024.
+On our PhD project pages, you'll find the wide range of PhD projects that are on offer for entry in September 2025.
 You will also find some short videos from supervisors introducing their projects.

 When you apply for a PhD place at the IfA, we strongly encourage you to select 4 projects from 4 different supervisors to maximize your chances for a good match.
 If selected for an interview, you will have the option to choose from all of the projects on offer if your interests change.